almosr/android-svg-code-render/README.md

 1. package name
 2. the imports for the used classes
-2. class name
+3. class name
+4. two `float` constants, called `WIDTH` and `HEIGHT`, which contain the width and the height of the source SVG document
-3. the body of the rendering code
+5. the body of the rendering code

-The only constraint around the rendering code that it expects a local variable: the target `Canvas` instance, named as `canvas`.
+The only constraint around the rendering code is it expects a local variable: the target `Canvas` instance, named as `canvas`.
 Everything else is free-form in the template.
+(See related issue #58.)

 ## Why would this be useful to anybody?

-This tool is not useful for everybody and for any random SVG rendering.
+This tool might not be useful for everybody and for any random SVG rendering.
 Obviously, if your SVG files are not static (for example downloaded from somewhere) then you won't be able to convert them before building your app.

 On the other hand, if you need a flexible way of rendering complex vectors (for example a UI for a game, like in my case) and you are concerned about the speed because there are plenty of files to render then this is the solution you might be looking for.
-Before I converted all the SVG files to Java code I had to add a *"Loading"* screen to my game because it took a few seconds to render the vectors into bitmaps.
-Now, there is no need for that screen anymore, the rendering is blazingly fast.
+Before I converted all the SVG files to Java code I had to add a *"Loading"* screen to my game because it took a few seconds to render the vectors into bitmaps before I was able to use them on the screen.
+Now, there is no need for that screen any more, the rendering is blazingly fast.
 (No wonder, there is no need for interpreting a massive XML structure.)

 Other benefits of using Java code over SVG file (or other vector format):

+* It consumes significantly less memory: no need to load the SVG file, the SVG parser eats up lots of memory, tons of useless objects were created while the image is rendered simply because the render library cannot predict the need for the various drawing classes.
+All of these problems are eliminated by the static rendering code.
 * You can change the rendering code manually or automatically in any way you like.
+It is just a Java source code after all.
-* You can add hooks into the code for passing in dynamic data (like replacing colors or text at rendering time).
+* You can add hooks into the code for passing in dynamic data (like replacing colours or text at rendering time).
+(Manually for now, but see issue #56.)
-* It is nearly impossible to extract the original file out of your code (so, nobody will steal your precious SVG images).
+* It is nearly impossible to extract the original file out of your compiled app (so, nobody will steal your precious SVG images).
 * Have I mentioned that it is FAST?
 You can even render the vectors in real time... zoom in/out, rotate, dynamic scaling UI, supporting any random screen resolution, this is all possible without quality loss.
 * Probably vector rendering is consuming much less memory than bitmaps (I haven't done any benchmarking, and it depends on the actual file, but it is highly possible).